-- We haphazardly selected one payroll check for five employees from 2010 and one payroll check for five employees from 2009 from the Payroll Register Detail Report and: - a.
-We compared the hours and pay rate, or salary recorded in the Payroll Register Detail Report to supporting documentation (timecard, legislatively or statutorily-approved rate or salary).
-We found no exceptions. - b.
-We determined whether the fund and account codes to which the check was posted were reasonable based on the employees' duties as documented in the General Employee Information Report, minute record or as required by statute.
-We also determined whether the payment was posted to the proper year.
-We found no exceptions. - 2.
-For any new employees selected in step 1 we determined whether the following information in the employee's personnel file, minute record and General Employee Information Report was consistent with the information used to compute gross and net pay related to this check: - a.
-Name - b.
-Authorized salary or pay rate - c.
-Departments and funds to which the check should be charged - d.
-Retirement system participation and payroll withholding - e.
-Federal, State and Local income tax withholding authorization and withholding - f.
+- 1. We haphazardly selected one payroll check for five employees from 2010 and one payroll check for five employees from 2009 from the Employee Detail Adjustment Report and determined whether the following information in the minute record and monthly employee files was consistent with the information used to compute gross and net pay related to this check: - a.
+Name. - b.
+Authorized salary or pay rate. - c.
+Department(s) and fund(s) to which the check should be charged. - d.
+Retirement system participation and payroll withholding. - e.
+Federal, State & Local income tax withholding authorization and withholding. - f.
 Any other deduction authorizations (deferred compensation, etc.)

-We found no exceptions related to steps a. -f. above.
+We found no exceptions related to steps a. - f. above.